Exposing minimal composition of Kohn-Sham theory and its extendability

 \subsection{Many-electron systems: From atoms and molecules to solids}

 The KS theory has been successful for electronic systems, from atoms and molecules to solids.
-Under $\mathbf{Q}=\rho(\mathbf{r})$, it has been established as a standard \textit{ab initio} method for many-electron systems.
-The Hamiltonian is comprised of the kinetic energy $K$, the external potential provided by ions $U_{ei}$, and the electron-electron interaction $V_{ee}$.
-In the context of Eq.~\eqref{eq:Hamil-sep0}, these terms are partitioned as,\footnote{ Although the contribution of $U_{ei}$ is regular for $\rho(\mathbf{r})$, I put it into $H_\mathrm{irr}$ so that $H_\mathrm{reg}$ could be universal.
+Under $\mathbf{Q}=n(\mathbf{r})$, it has been established as a standard \textit{ab initio} method for many-electron systems.
+The Hamiltonian of the system is comprised of the kinetic energy $K$, the external potential provided by ions $U_{ei}$, and the electron-electron interaction $V_{ee}$.
+In the context of Eq.~\eqref{eq:Hamil-sep0}, these terms are partitioned as\footnote{ Although the contribution of $U_{ei}$ is regular for $n(\mathbf{r})$, we put it into $H_\mathrm{irr}$ so that $H_\mathrm{reg}$ could be universal.
 Shifting it to $H_\mathrm{reg}$ does not influence the resultant equations.},